 The postponement of the monitoring of the DBA Act has been extended to January 1, 2020, according to Minister Koolmees (Social Affairs and Employment) and Secretary Snel (Finance) in a letter to the Dutch Parliament.
 The initial postponement was until July 1, 2018.
 So the government will have another 18 months to make sure everything runs smoothly.

 WIBA IT has had a lot of questions about the new law and its implementation.
-The legislation was particularly unclear.
+This legislation was particularly unclear.
 As far as the freelancers were concerned, the approved model agreements were a step in the right direction.
-They had to be able to demonstrate that there was a separate business.
+They (agreements) had to be able to demonstrate that there was a separate business.
 In addition, it was also important for the professional to occupy a completely independent position at the client’s, which no employee within the organization could do.
 That meant that the freelancer had to have truly unique knowledge.

 Things are different for independent postmen working for a package delivery service, whose activities overlap with those of people who are on the organization’s payroll.
 The work is the same which means there is a situation that is in violation of the new legislation, in that freelancers are only brought in to fill the gaps.

 As such, the higher segment has little to fear from the new law.
 All the conditions are easy to delineate and this latest postponement will have no consequences for this group.
 As far as the situation until 2020 is concerned, the Minister said: “For the market, the message has to be clear: you can work with independent contractors!
-Unless you clearly do it for the wrong reasons.”
-In addition, to the technical implementation, Secretary Snel also indicated as a reason not to accelerate the opt-out at the top end: “It is not my impression that the main problems are there.
+Unless you do it for the wrong reasons.”
+Also, to the technical implementation, Secretary Snel indicated as a reason not to accelerate the opt-out at the top end: “It is not my impression that the main problems are there.
 That group in the higher segment and has little to fear as it is, so we see no reason to accelerate things separately there.”

 In the case of bad intentions, the IRS will enforce the new law.
 And more strictly than before.
-“As per July 1, enforcement is no longer limited to the most serious cases, but will also include the other companies with bad intent, in response to growing unrest regarding false self-employment, especially in the lower segment of the labor market.”
+“As per July 1, enforcement is no longer limited to the most serious cases, but will also include the other companies with bad intent, in response to growing unrest regarding false self-employment, especially in the lower segment of the labour market.”
 The government also refers to a motion from the Dutch Parliament to counter constructions like the one used by Deliveroo.

 Deliveroo is deliberately exploring the boundaries of the law, incidentally, to have a clearer idea of what is and isn’t allowed.
-Is has been suggested, for instance, that the company doesn’t want to ensure its freelancers, because that might be interpreted as employment.
+It has been suggested, for instance, that the company doesn’t want to ensure its freelancers, because that might be interpreted as employment.

 The Minister has indicated that consultation with the field will go on.
 And before the Summer of 2018, the government will submit a framework proposal to the Dutch Parliament, in which it will be made clear, among other things, how the concept of ‘authority’ is to be interpreted, which is a major obstacle in the current version of the law.